Dot Comedy

-Dot Comedy is an American television series that aired on American Broadcasting Company (ABC).
+Dot Comedy is an American television series that aired on ABC on December 8, 2000.
 It is notable for being a series that was canceled after only one episode.

 Premise

 Dot Comedy was an early attempt at bringing Internet humor to mass television audiences in the pre-broadband era, which premiered on ABC on December 8, 2000.
-The show was hosted by Annabelle Gurwitch, Sklar Brothers, and Katie Puckrik.
+The show was hosted by Annabelle Gurwitch, the Sklar Brothers, and Katie Puckrik.
 Adapted from a British show of the same name, the show featured a similar premise to America's Funniest Home Videos in that the hosts and audience react to ostensibly humorous content originating on websites.
-In addition, Puckrik would interview the creators of the Web content presented.
-Viewers were also encouraged to submit their own Web content, such as video, audio, and image files.
+In addition, Puckrik would interview the creators of the web content presented.
+Viewers were also encouraged to submit their own web content, such as video, audio, and image files.
+The show was a co-production with the television channel Oxygen, and episodes were planned to air afterwards on Oxygen after being broadcast on ABC.

-The show replaced The Trouble With Normal on ABC, which had been cancelled after five episodes as part of a troubled post-TGIF attempt to relaunch the night with adult-targeted sitcoms.
+The show replaced The Trouble with Normal on ABC, which had been cancelled after five episodes as part of a troubled post-TGIF attempt to relaunch the night with adult-targeted sitcoms.
 Dot Comedy did even worse, being viewed by 4.1 million viewers in its only aired episode before also being cancelled.
 The remaining four episodes never aired.